hstohl/startup/README.md

 - [x] **Node.js/Express HTTP service** - Done!
 - [x] **Static middleware for frontend** - Done!
 - [x] **Calls to third party endpoints** - In unauthenticated.jsx a third party api is called to verify emails of new users.
+It checks to see if the email provider is legit or not, not necessarily that the email itself exists.
 - [x] **Backend service endpoints** - I have endpoints for all the login/register stuff.
 I also have endpoints to join and leave activities so it keeps track of capacity and users.
 It also saves chats so new group members can get caught up on the conversation.
 - [x] **Frontend calls service endpoints** - My frontend calls into my backend using fetch.
 - [x] **Supports registration, login, logout, and restricted endpoint** - My startup supports registration, login, logout, and restricted endpoints.